bileckme/platform-project.github.io/README.md

 See below for details.

 ### Documentation
-To find out more about the Platform Project and how to get started using [Platform](https://github.com/platform-project/platform), see documentation.
+To find out more about the Platform Project and how to get started using [Platform](http://platform-project.github.io/platform), read through our [README](https://github.com/platform-project/platform/wiki/README) documentation.

 ### Authors and Contributors
 The Platform Authors and Associates